ANCAMABEBA/Module20/README.md

 # Module20

-Initial Report and Exploratory Analysis (EDA)
-## Baseline Credit Default Model — Summary of Findings
+## Initial Report: EDA and Baseline Credit Default Model — Summary of Findings
 The purpose of this notebook is to perform an end-to-end exploratory data analysis (EDA) and develop a baseline predictive model to understand the key drivers of loan default risk.
 The analysis focuses on:
 - Understanding borrower, loan, and credit characteristics